-Prior to August 2018, CVR Energy was a member of the consolidated federal tax group of American Entertainment Properties Corp ("AEP"), an affiliate of IEP, and party to a tax allocation agreement with AEP (the "Tax Allocation Agreement").
-The Tax Allocation Agreement provides that AEP will pay all consolidated federal income taxes on behalf of the consolidated tax group.
+Prior to August 2018, CVR Energy was a member of the consolidated federal tax group of American Entertainment Properties Corp ("AEP"), an affiliate of IEP, and party to a tax allocation agreement with AEP (the "Tax Allocation Agreement") under which AEP would pay all consolidated federal income taxes on behalf of the consolidated tax group.
 As a result, CVR Energy was required to make payments to AEP in an amount equal to the tax liability, if any, that it would have paid if it were to file as a consolidated group separate and apart from AEP.

 Following August 2018, IEP and affiliates' ownership of CVR Energy was reduced below 80% and, since that time, CVR Energy is no longer eligible to file as a member of the AEP consolidated federal income tax group.
-Beginning with the tax period after the exchange in August 2018, CVR Energy became the parent of a new consolidated group for U.S. federal income tax purposes and will file and pay its federal income tax obligations directly to the IRS.
-Pursuant to the terms of the Tax Allocation Agreement, however, CVR Energy may be required to make payments in respect of taxes owed by AEP for periods prior to the exchange.
+Beginning with the tax period following August 2018, CVR Energy became the parent of a new consolidated group for U.S. federal income tax purposes and files and pays its federal income tax obligations directly to the IRS.
+However, under the Tax Allocation Agreement, CVR Energy may be required to make payments in respect of taxes owed by AEP for periods prior to the exchange.
 Similar principles may apply for state or local income tax purposes where CVR Energy filed combined, consolidated, or unitary tax returns with AEP.
-As of December 31, 2019 and 2018, the Company's Consolidated Balance Sheets reflected a nominal payable and \$4 million receivable, respectively, for federal income taxes due to or from AEP.
-As of December 31, 2019 and 2018, the Company's Consolidated Balance Sheets also reflected a payable of \$20 million to and receivable of \$12 million from, respectively, the IRS and certain state jurisdictions.
+As of December 31, 2020 and 2019, the Company's Consolidated Balance Sheets reflected a nominal payable for federal income taxes due to AEP.
+As of December 31, 2020 and 2019, the Company's Consolidated Balance Sheets also reflected a receivable of \$44 million from and a payable of \$20 million to, respectively, the IRS and certain state jurisdictions.

-Insight Portfolio Group
+Insight Portfolio Group ("ISG")

-ISG is an entity formed and controlled by Mr. Icahn in order to maximize the potential buying power of a group of entities with which Mr. Icahn has a relationship in negotiating with a wide range of suppliers of goods, services, and tangible and intangible property at negotiated rates.
-In January 2013, CVR Energy acquired a minority equity interest in ISG and agreed to pay a portion of ISG's operating expenses.
-The Company paid ISG approximately \$0.4 million during the year ended December 31, 2019.
-The Company may purchase a variety of goods and services as a member of the buying group at prices and terms that management believes would be more favorable than those which would be achieved on a stand-alone basis.
-On January 23, 2020, CVR Energy assigned its minority equity interests to a third-party, terminated its agreement, and is no longer expected to transact with the ISG.
+From January 2013, CVR Energy held a minority interest in ISG, an entity formed and controlled by Mr. Icahn in order to maximize the potential buying power of a group of entities with which Mr. Icahn has a relationship in negotiating with a wide range of suppliers of goods, services, and tangible and intangible property at negotiated rates, and agreed to pay a portion of ISG's operating expenses.
+On January 23, 2020, CVR Energy assigned its minority interests to a third-party and terminated its agreement relating to ISG.
+As a result, it did not pay any fees to ISG during the year ended December 31, 2020.